formkit/docs-content/inputs/autocomplete.md

 ### Option

 Alternatively, you can set the selection appearance of the autocomplete to `option`.
 When a selection is made in this mode the text input is removed and replaced with a div containing the selected option's label.
-Additionally, the `option` selection appearance will render a `removeSelection` button that will clear the selection when clicked.
+Additionally, the `option` selection appearance will render a `removeSelection` button that will clear the selection when clicked:

 <example
 name="Autocomplete"